-Through the Theatre Arts Directors Association (TADA), the fifty FCPS theatre arts instructors and directors work under the leadership of the Fine Arts Office to create in each middle, high and secondary school a theatre arts program to meet the needs of their students.
+Through the Theatre Arts Directors Association (TADA), the fifty FCPS theatre arts instructors and directors work collaboratively with the Fine Arts Office to create in each middle, high and secondary school a theatre arts program to meet the needs of their students.
 Classes in acting and technical theatre span the full course of secondary education, and many opportunities are provided beyond the classroom for students to expand their horizons through attendance at plays, workshops, and extracurricular school productions.
 FCPS students participate in numerous local, statewide, regional, national and international festivals and competitions, and are known for their excellence.

 Theatre Arts in Fairfax County Public Schools is offered as an elective course in all high schools.
 The High School Theatre Arts Program of Studies, which is currently undergoing revision, is based on the National and State Standards for Theatre Arts Education.

 Fine Arts Coordinator